Last Updated | S022019 |

 Unit Description and General Aims

-With advances in technology and continually increasing aspirations, society is seeing trends in structural engineering towards the construction of ever-taller buildings and ever-longer and more complex bridges.
-This unit looks at these two structural forms in greater detail, beginning with a focus on high rise building design.
-Attention is first given to structural forms commonly adopted for high rise design and the distribution of vertical and lateral design loads.
+With advances in technology and continually increasing aspirations, society is seeing trends in structural engineering toward the construction of ever-taller buildings and ever-longer and more complex bridges.
+This unit looks at these two structural forms in greater detail, beginning with a focus on high-rise building design.
+Attention is first given to structural forms commonly adopted for high-rise design and the distribution of vertical and lateral design loads.
 Methods of analysis are next considered for both serviceability and ultimate limit state design and for both static and dynamic analysis.
-The study on high rise buildings concludes with a critique of construction and durability issues specific to this structural type.
+The study on high-rise buildings concludes with a critique of construction and durability issues specific to this structural type.

-The second part of the course switches to a focus on bridge design, beginning with a review of different bridge types and their associated load paths, including a review of different types of bridge decks.
-Loading conditions for bridges are studied next, including gravity and lateral loads but also temperature and time-dependent design considerations.
-The unit concludes with a focus on design procedures for the most common bridge forms and case studies related to both successful and unsuccessful bridges designs.
+The second part of the course is dedicated to the bridge design.
+It starts with a review of different bridge types, associated load paths, and various types of bridge decks.
+The loading conditions used in the bridge design are studied next.
+This includes gravity and lateral loads as well as temperature and time-dependent design considerations.
+The unit concludes with a study of the design procedures for the most common bridge types and several case studies of both successful design examples and bridge failures.

 Learning Outcomes